Best Places to See the Northern Lights

 What is the Northern Light

 The Northern Lights, or Aurora Borealis, are Earth's most stunning natural displays.
 This natural phenomenon can be seen across the Arctic Circle from early autumn to early spring.
-If you discover the Northern Lights, you must be patient, and a celestial light show is not a promise, but it's worth the wait.

-In the northern part of the Nordic region, you find the best places in the world to watch the Northern Lights.
-The Lights dance across the sky in marvellous colours.
-Seeing the Northern Lights is almost impossible to describe, and it is one of the fantastic nordic natural highlight experiences.
+The Northern Lights dance across the sky in marvellous colours.
+Seeing them is almost impossible to describe, and it is one of the fantastic Nordic natural highlights experiences.

 5 facts - the Northern Lights

-2. The best places to see the Northern Lights are above the arctic circle, making the Northern part of the Nordic countries ideal for watching the Northern Lights
+2. The best places to see the Northern Lights are above the Arctic Circle, making the Northern part of the Nordic countries ideal for watching the Northern Lights

 4. The best places to spot the Northern Lights are away from the lights of the city centres, where the nights are darker